 Summer and How To Keep Your Dog Safe!

-Summer is coming and it can be dangerous for our dogs when the weather is really hot (including the last few days).
+Summer is coming and it can be dangerous for our dogs when the weather is really hot, including today, which is meant to reach 33 degrees 🥵 (hottest day so far!).
 Dogs can get heatstroke very easily if we are not careful!

 Some tips on keeping your dogs cool!

 Walk your dogs during the cooler parts of the day, for example, early morning and late evening.

 If you walk them in the middle of the day, keep walks short but often.

 You can take your dogs to places with water so they can go swimming.
 I like going to Virginia Water Lake near Windsor.

 Some other places I would recommend for swimming: Hampstead Heath, Richmond Park, and Chiswick House.

 You can set up a paddling pool in your garden.